 Percent of Total

 Breast meat (minimum) 47.00

 Thigh meat (maximum) 34.00

 Skin (maximum) 12.50

 Water (maximum) 5.00

 Salt (maximum) 1.00

 Sodium phosphates (maximum) 0.50

-100.00
+(Soy and gluten are not allowed)

-- (1) Except as otherwise specified in II.E.5.a.(2), only the ingredients and the percentages of ingredients listed in the formulation above may be used.
-The sodium content of the turkey roast must be lower than or equal to 500 mg per 100 g. - (2) Additional breast meat may replace thigh meat.
+- Except as otherwise specified, only the ingredients and the percentages of ingredients listed in the formulation above may be used.
+The sodium content of the turkey roast must be lower than or equal to 500 mg per 100 g. - Additional breast meat may replace thigh meat.
 Additional breast meat or thigh meat may replace skin.
-The maximum percentage of thigh meat in the formulation may be exceeded if thigh meat replaces skin and minimum percentage of breast meat is maintained. - b.
-Formulated batches of ingredients that do not comply with III.E.5.a. will be rejected for use in the roasts.
+The maximum percentage of thigh meat in the formulation may be exceeded if thigh meat replaces skin and minimum percentage of breast meat is maintained.